kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 Ensure that your website is based on the above design elements and you will have a good looking, minimal design which does not distract from your work.

 ## Maintainability
 If you've ever maintained any sort of code base, you would know that the ease of modification of the code is what is usually a large barrier.
-In other words, if it's a huge burden to add a piece of code to the code base, you probably won't want to go near the code very often.
+In other words, if it's a huge burden to add a piece of code to the code base, you probably won't want to go anywhere near the code very often.
 This is why high maintainability of your website is something which should be established early in the development process.

 With Gatsby, this is easy.
 I'll give you a really high level overview of how it works:

+### GraphQL

-You can specify one or multiple datasources - such as a CMS like Wordpress, markdown files, and other data in the form of JSON, YAML, CSV, or APIs.
-You can then query these datasources and pull them into your code in a structured manner.
-This can be useful if you want to automate adding posts, projects, or images to your website.
+You can specify one or multiple datasources - such as a CMS like Wordpress, markdown files, other data in the form of JSON, YAML, CSV, or even REST APIs.
+You can then query these datasources and pull them into your code in a structured manner using GraphQL.
+This can be useful if you want to automate adding blog posts, projects, or images to your website.

 Here's an example of a markdown file: